UniBuc-DITC/osTicket/DEPLOYMENT.md

 - `--delete-setup-directory`: deletes the `setup` directory of the osTicket install.
 Useful after app updates or (re)deployments.

+After deploying a new version of the app, you should run `--renew-certificates` to make sure all the TLS certificates are fresh and configured, and then `--delete-setup-directory`, since otherwise osTicket will complain.

 ## Installing plugins and language packs

 The production `docker-compose` file is configured to mount the `include/plugins` and `include/i18n` directories